THE LISBOAN

 Throughout their learning journey, students have a constant focus on their personal wellbeing, global contexts, and enrichment, with plenty of opportunity to experience learning outside the classroom as well as… have fun!

 Students bring a natural sense of curiosity, energy and motivation to the classroom.
-We support and develop this through play, in both adult initiated and child-led experiences and interactions.
-We use the environment, both inside and outside, to give students a breadth of experiences that allow them to make sense of the world around them.
+We support and develop this through play, in both adult-initiated and child-led experiences and interactions.

 We start with the three prime areas that are vital for developing children’s curiosity and enthusiasm for learning.
+These areas represent shared cultural tools and knowledge, supporting their social development.

-Underpinning all learning are the Characteristics of Effective Learning.
-These are Playing and Exploring, Active Learning and Creative and Critical Thinking.
-These guide the learning in our classrooms, our student´s experiences and the resources we use.
+These guide the learning in our classrooms, our students’ experiences, and the resources we use.

-Junior years students are engaged and challenged by their learning as they seek out solutions, ask and answer questions, identify connections and apply their learning to different contexts.
+Primary students are engaged and challenged by their learning as they seek out solutions, ask and answer questions, identify connections and apply their learning to different contexts.
 This approach is further enhanced through specialist lessons and the opportunities and adventures that are provided beyond the classroom.

 Students will also develop their skills in the three core components of the IB Diploma Programme: